IRPO: Boosting Image Restoration via Post-training GRPO: Introduction

+These limitations motivate a post-training objective beyond fixed pixel losses.
+Many useful restoration criteria, such as perceptual similarity, visual plausibility, and degradation-specific quality, cannot be reduced to a single differentiable pixel loss.
+Reinforcement Learning (RL), especially Group Relative Policy Optimization (GRPO)~\cite{grpo}, provides a way to optimize such reward signals~\cite{r12}.
+We therefore formulate IR post-training as policy optimization.
+The design needs two components. \textbf{1) Data formulation}: unlike high-level tasks where multiple outputs can be ranked by preference, IR requires a stable rule for selecting samples that are worth post-training across degradations and domains.
+Paired data are also expensive to collect~\cite{data}, while synthetic degradations may not cover real-world cases. \textbf{2) Reward modeling}: conventional deterministic supervision~\cite{perceptual} gives limited feedback about perceptual artifacts, degradation-specific residuals, and OOD robustness.

-To address these issues, this paper proposes an \textbf{I}mage \textbf{R}estoration framework powered by a systematic GR\textbf{PO}-based post-training paradigm (IRPO), consisting of data-oriented supervision and reward-oriented optimization paradigm (Figure~\ref{fig:intro_summary_figure}).
-We first explore the data formulation for low-level post-training paradigm through extensive random sampling and performance-based selection, formulating a simple yet effective data-oriented principle: post-training exclusively on the 30\% underperforming samples from the pre-training stage yields the optimal balance of performance and efficiency.
-Next, in low-level tasks, there exist substantial differences across task types, and the optimization objectives must satisfy both objective metrics and human subjective perception.
-To this end, we build a task-aware, human-aligned reward system with three parts: (1) General Reward to ensure a well-formatted and structured restoration process.
-(2) Expert Reward: using QwenVL for multi-faceted judgments of quality, realism, and consistency; and (3) Restoration Reward to specifically assesses the extent of low-level processing.
-Finally, motivated by all-in-one IR \cite{cui2025adair, promptir}, we evaluate GRPO post-training under mixed-degradation training, highlighting its adaptability to real-world scenarios.
+To address these issues, we propose \textbf{I}mage \textbf{R}estoration with GR\textbf{PO}-based post-training (IRPO), a framework built on data-oriented supervision and reward-oriented optimization (Fig.~\ref{fig:intro_summary_figure}).
+We first study data formulation through random sampling and performance-based selection.
+This leads to a simple data-oriented principle: post-training on the 30\% underperforming samples from the pre-training stage gives a favorable balance between performance and efficiency.
+Next, low-level tasks differ substantially in degradation type, and their optimization objectives must preserve fidelity while also capturing quality cues that are not fully reflected by a single pixel loss.
+To this end, we build a reward system with three parts: (1) a General Reward for structural fidelity and broad quality; (2) an Expert Reward that uses a Vision-Language Model (VLM) as a coarse visual-quality judge; and (3) a Restoration Reward for degradation-dependent low-level cues.
+Finally, motivated by all-in-one IR~\cite{cui2025adair, promptir}, we evaluate GRPO post-training under mixed-degradation training to test its adaptability to real-world settings.

 In summary, our contributions are as follows: